 The Remington Lion's Club sponsors community events such as the Halloween Parade, the annual Remington Christmas Parade, and the Easter Egg Hunt.
 The group raises funds through it's weekly night BINGO at the Lion's Club building.
 Each year, the group awards college scholarships to local high school seniors.
 The club is a chapter of the International Association of Lion's Clubs.

 Local veterans enjoy visiting together at the local legion.
 The Remington American Legion Post 280 is located on South Railroad Street.
 They also support the deployment of members in the military from the local National Guard Armory.
-Local contact person is George Brook.
+Local contact person is Jim Young.

 Emergency & County Services